-Navigating the Fourth of July fireworks with your cat requires some planning and groundwork.
+Navigating the 4th of July fireworks with your cat requires some planning and groundwork.
 The more steps you take in advance, the easier it will be for you both when the fireworks start.

 - Your vet can prescribe medication: If you know your cat has a strong, negative reaction to fireworks, then be sure to discuss this with your vet well ahead of time.
 Depending on how stressed and upset your cat becomes, your vet may want to prescribe a medication to calm and lightly sedate your cat.
 Discuss dosage information and, if you haven’t given your cat a pill before, ask your vet to walk you through the process while you’re still in the office.

 - You can get a ThunderShirt for your cat: You can take other steps, regardless of whether you plan on medicating your cat.
 ThunderShirts for cats use hug-like pressure to help keep your kitty feeling safe and secure during frightening events like thunderstorms and fireworks.
 Consider buying a ThunderShirt ahead of time.
 Fit it to your cat when he is relaxed and calm, and practice getting it on and off so you’ll be prepared for the fireworks.

 - Research local events: Look up the dates and times when you can expect to hear fireworks at your house.
 While you can’t always completely anticipate fireworks events, being prepared for the ones that are scheduled can ensure that you’re ready to help your cat through them.

-- Before the fireworks begin, consider spraying some cat pheromones in the area where your cat will be.
+- Cat pheromones: Before the fireworks begin, consider spraying some cat pheromones in the area where your cat will be.
 Pheromones can help relieve stress and make your cat feel secure.
 With a spray pheromone option, you can boost your cat’s confidence by spritzing the room he’ll retreat to.